Laser Treatment for Periodontal Surgery

 Tartar, associated with inflamed and bleeding gums, is removed form the root surface of the tooth using an ultrasonic scalar and small instruments.
-Then, a small amount of light energy from the Periolase is directed through a tiny fiber, which is gently placed between the gum and tooth.
-This laser light energy removes a tiny amount of diseased tissue and aids in reducing the bacteria associated with the disease.
+Then, a small amount of light energy from the laser machine is directed through a fine fiber, which is gently placed between the gum and tooth.
+This laser light energy removes the diseased tissue and aids in reducing the bacteria associated with the disease.
 After the area is thoroughly cleaned, the body can heal the area naturally.

 Benefits of Laser Periodontal Therapy

-One of the reasons for the continued rise and growth of laser periodontal therapy in the dental field is due to the wide array of benefits that can be derived from it.
-Plus, many recommend this particular treatment method due to the non-invasive approach compared to traditional periodontal treatment.
+One of the reasons for the continued rise and growth of laser periodontal therapy is due to the wide array of benefits that can be derived from it.
+Plus, many recommend this particular treatment method due to the comparatively non-invasive approach when compared to conventional periodontal surgery.

-Less Invasive and also Minimal Bleeding: Patients are more comfortable following laser gum therapy when compared to traditional flap surgery.
+Less Invasive, Minimal Bleeding and pain: Patients are more comfortable following laser gum therapy when compared to traditional flap surgery.
 Overall, laser gum therapy is less invasive than cut and stitch gum surgery.
 An added benefit of the laser is its ability to seal blood vessels and nerve endings.
-Therefore, patients routinely report less need for pain medication.
+Therefore, patients while undergoing laser gum surgery have minimal or no bleeding and post operatively suffer from minimal or no pain thus reducing the need for pain killers.

-Reduces Infection: The laser energy from the Periolase is able to kill the bacteria associated with periodontal disease.
-There is no way any technique or drug can kill 100% of the bacteria.
+Reduces Infection: The laser energy from the Laser is able to kill the bacteria associated with periodontal disease.
+There is no other way or technique or drug that can kill 100% of the bacteria.

-Reasonable Expense: If you compare the expense for traditional periodontal flap surgery vs. laser periodontal therapy, you will find the cost to be about equal.
-However, traditional periodontal flap surgery quite often has extra procedures before and during the surgery appointment which makes it more expensive.
+Reasonable Expense: If you compare the expense for traditional periodontal flap surgery vs. laser periodontal therapy, you will find the cost to be almost equal.

 The Most Important Benefit of All: The most important benefit of all is the reduction of fear in patients regarding the dental procedure and the expense.
 Lack of anxiety helps people accept the treatment needed to get their gum disease under control.
 Hence people are more likely to say yes to this modern approach to gain their health back.